hmohammad2520-org/classmods/docs/logwrap.md

 `logwrap` is ideal when you want:

 * Clean function bodies
-* Consistent logs
+* Consistent, structured logs
-* Powerful debugging
+* Powerful debugging hooks
 * Zero boilerplate

 It scales from small scripts to large production systems without getting in your way.